OctopusDeploy/docs/docs/deployment-process/operations-runbooks/index.md

 :::warning
 **Early Access**
-This is an early-access feature.
-Early-access features are still in development and we encourage you to experiment with this.
+This is an early access feature.
+Early access features are still in development and we encourage you to experiment with this feature, but do not use it in a production environment.
 :::

 ## Feature Toggle

-Runbooks is an early-access feature that is _disabled_ by default.
-You can enable this experimental feature from your `Configuration > Features` area in the Octopus UI.
+Runbooks is an early-access feature and is _disabled_ by default.
+You can enable this experimental feature by navigating to **{{Configuration > Features}}** in the Octopus Web Portal.
 Once enabled, you will see an Operations/Runbooks menu under your projects.

 ## Projects